 If your health care team recommends trying to rotate your baby, please speak openly with them about this procedure, conduct further research and make this decision carefully.
 Like most important decisions, there are advantages and disadvantages to this procedure.
 You should make yourself aware of them so you are making the most educated and informed decision.
 The umbilical cord and placenta should also be checked before having this procedure.

-Rectovaginal swab specimens will be taken and cultured between Week 35 and Week 37 to test for the presence of GBS if you didn’t already have a positive test earlier in your pregnancy.
+According to ACOG’s updated guidelines, rectovaginal swab specimens will be taken and cultured between 36 0/7 and 37 6/7 Weeks gestation to test for the presence of GBS if you didn’t already have a positive test earlier in your pregnancy.
 This test is extremely important as the use of preventative antibiotics for moms who test positive for GBS must be given during labor to prevent the transmission of this potentially lethal germ to their babies.
 According to Ronald S. Gibbs, MD, ACOG, “National guidelines to prevent mother-to-infant GBS transmission have led to an 80% reduction in early onset sepsis in neonates.”

 If you tested positive in the beginning of your pregnancy, you health care team most likely will not test you again.
 Your team has probably already decided to treat you with antibiotics during labor.
 Be sure to remind your nursing staff upon delivery day just to be safe.
 This would also mean that upon the first sign of labor, you should not wait to go to L&D. It is ideal to begin the antibiotic therapy several hours prior to your water breaking.